By Beth Levine

 So, don’t give up; reach out.
 Working with doctors, lawyers and advocacy groups can help a lot in getting compensation for your ADHD symptoms.

 ADHD Online honors the service that military veterans have provided our nation.
-We encourage veterans to reach out to us for help, along with the VA and other organizations who can help them with mental health and other disabilities.
+We encourage veterans to reach out to us for help, along with the VA and other organizations who can help with mental health and other disabilities.